pikaju/kosame/README.md

 }
 ```

 Kosame attempts to guess the Rust type of a column based on its database type.
 For example, a PostgreSQL column of type `text` will be represented by a Rust `String`.
-If you want to use a different type, or if the database type is unknown to Kosame (e.g. for PostgreSQL custom types), you can specify a type override:
+If you want to use a different type, or if the database type is unknown to Kosame (e.g., for PostgreSQL custom types), you can specify a type override:

 ```rust
 use smol_str;